-Recognise the costs to landholders if they cannot reasonably use buildings or sites.
-Be practical, easy and inexpensive for landholders to comply with.
+- Recognise the costs to landholders if they cannot reasonably use buildings or sites. - Be practical, easy and inexpensive for landholders to comply with. - Encourage the ongoing use and maintenance of buildings and structures.

 Part of promoting sustainable management of natural and physical resources is enabling: